lastweek/source-minimal-buddy-allocator/README.md

 I did some modificatons, e.g., remove a lot zone and accounting code, but kept its core.
 I decided to make it public, its linux's code anyway.

+## Why?

-Hopefully this is generic/small enough and can be *embedded* into other designs.
+1. This port is generic/small, can be *embedded* into other designs.
+2. Good start if you want to learn how Linux manages physical memory.

 ## Tuning